Mercedes-Benz emissions scandal FAQ

 What is the cost of joining the Mercedes emission claim?

-We’ll be bringing the claim on a “No Win No Fee” basis.
-This means in the event the claim is lost, you’ll not owe any money to us.
-If the claim is won, a deduction is taken from the compensation your awarded to cover the cost of your lawyer, funder and insurer.
+If the claim is won, a final deduction of up to 30% is taken from the compensation your awarded to cover the cost of your lawyers, funder and insurer.

 Fully details regarding costs and liability are provided in the information pack included in the joining process for the claim.
-Once you’ve registered your interest in the claim we’ll invite you to join the claim in due course.
+Once you’ve registered your interest, we’ll invite you to join the claim.

 How much is the Mercedes emission claim worth?